AmerDwight/Corianer-Ingress-API/README.md

 # Coriander Ingress API

 A comprehensive API control system that provides unified permission management and gateway orchestration for organizational information systems integration.
+Created by a Taiwanese bastard who favors coriander a lot.

 ## Overview